 When combined, the dough should be moist, and not crumbly.
 You may have to add a bit more liquid such as almond or soy milk if your dough is too dry.
 I find that less ripe bananas tend to result in a drier dough, so try to use super ripe bananas!

-I hope you enjoy this kid friendly slice.
-If you’re looking for more recipes that are high in iron, you can try my Edamame Spread, too.
+I hope you enjoy this kid friendly iron rich vegan slice.
+If you’re looking for more kid friendly recipes that are high in iron, you can try my Iron Rich Chocolate Protein Balls, or even Iron Rich Strawberry Milk.
 Let me know below what you think of the recipe, and if you want more iron rich recipes!

 Please note: I have modified this recipe to use pumpkin seeds, instead of sunflower seeds, because they have higher iron content.